aistats/aistats2018/README.md

   entry of ``_config.yml`` from ``baseurl: ""`` to ``baseurl: "/aistats20xx"``
 so that internal links in the web site are generated correctly.

-* ``baseurl:
-""`` is used only in the current AISTATS site because its files are at the root of aistats.github.io.
+* ``baseurl: ""`` is used only in the current AISTATS site because its files are at the root of aistats.github.io.

 * Repository set up by Neil Lawrence and conversion of the old javascript pages by Wittawat.
-Pages then arcived for the 2016 and 2017 editions of the conference.
+Pages then archived for the 2016 and 2017 editions of the conference.